Jim Moxon, MSc Medical Ultrasound

 "Getting lots of supervised scanning time was fantastic."

 I am the Academy Doctor at Liverpool FC.
 I graduated from Sheffield University in 2004 and gained a diploma in Sports and Exercise Medicine from Bath University in 2012.
 I'm a lifelong sporting fanatic.
-I'm currently studying on the MSc Medical Ultrasound course at AECC University College and I am now studying for a Phd.
+I completed the MSc Medical Ultrasound course at AECC University College and I am now studying for a Phd.